zmike/zmike.github.io/_posts/2020-09-03-buffer-ranging.md

 * resource unmap and flush hooks

 ## Some Numbers
-The tests are still running to see what happens here, but I found some interesting improvements using my piglit timediff display after rebasing my branch yesterday:
+The tests are still running to see what happens here, but I found some interesting improvements using my piglit timediff display after rebasing my branch yesterday for the first time in a bit and running the tests again overnight:

 ![piglit-dmat.png]({{site.url}}/assets/piglit-dmat.png)